Schleissheim Palace: New Schleißheim Palace

 Important examples of German baroque architecture are especially the Grand Hall, the Grand Gallery, the wide staircase, the Maximilian's Chapel and the four state apartments decorated by artists such as Charles Dubut, Franz Joachim Beich, Johann Baptist Zimmermann, Cosmas Damian Asam, Jacopo Amigoni, Giuseppe Volpini, Guillielmus de Grof (Wilhelm de Groff) and Antoine Motté.
 Max Emanuel's fame as a triumphant general was the overall theme.
 The Grand Gallery was constructed in line with a draft provided by Robert de Cotte.
 The Victory Hall, the Red Cabinet and the Chapel of the Electress keep the most significant interior decorations.
 The Grand Staircase of Zuccalli is particularly significant in terms of architecture: The stairs and pedestals lie within a high, wide hall, an idea which Balthasar Neumann later took up in the design of the palace of Augustusburg in Brühl and the Residence Palace in Würzburg.
 The dome fresco by Cosmas Damian Asam depicts Venus in the blacksmiths of the volcano, where the weapons are made for her son Aeneas, who is wearing the facial features of Elector Max Emanuel.
 Most of the rooms still show their original late baroque decoration celebrating the elector's victories against the Turks.
 The entirely preserved Gobelin tapestries were acquired by Max Emanuel from Flemish manufacturies when he served as Governor for the Spanish Netherlands.

 Max Emanuels's son Emperor Charles VII Albert preferred the more private atmosphere of Nymphenburg Palace, so only one of four planned wings was completed.

-But Max Emanuel's grandson Maximilian III Joseph ordered to decorate some rooms in Rococo style.
+But Max Emanuel's grandson Maximilian III Joseph ordered some rooms to be redecorated in Rococo style.
 In 1763 Ignaz Günther decorated the wings of the east portal with allegorical adornments.
-Under King Ludwig I finally Leo von Klenze completed the Great Staircase.
+Under King Ludwig I Leo von Klenze finally completed the Great Staircase.

 Klenze's neoclassical alterations of the façade were not restored with the renovation after the destructions in World War II.

-The Gallery of Baroque paintings
+The gallery of baroque paintings

-The Gallery of baroque paintings owned by the Bavarian State Picture Collections is today exhibited in several rooms.
+The gallery of baroque paintings owned by the Bavarian State Picture Collections is today exhibited in several rooms.
 Among the artists are Flemish Baroque painters such as Peter Paul Rubens and Anthony van Dyck, Italians like Guido Reni, Luca Giordano, Guercino, Carlo Saraceni, Marcantonio Bassetti, Alessandro Turchi, Carlo Dolci and Pietro da Cortona, but also the Germans Joachim von Sandrart, Johann Heinrich Schönfeld and Johann Carl Loth and the Spanish painters Alonso Cano, José Antolínez and José de Ribera.

 The French paintings of the 17th and 18th centuries exhibited in the palace are for the most part historically closely related to Elector Max Emanuel and his family.
 For example, some pictures of Pierre-Denis Martin show his French and Polish relatives, his sister was married to the Grand Dauphin, he himself was in a second marriage engaged with a daughter of the Polish king Jan Sobieski.
 A huge historiography of Joseph Vivien deals with the reunion of the Elector with his family in 1715.
 Rooms with battle paintings are celebrating the Elector.